enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 ---
 What is optimal control ?
 ======
-Okay let's give a short answer : `You have a thing/system which is moving and over which you have a control.
-Your goal is then to choose the best control in order to minimize a cost`.
+Okay let's give a short answer : *You have a thing/system which is moving with time and over which you have a control.
+Your goal is then to choose the best control in order to minimize a cost*.
 In general you have **3 features** that you monitor :
 - **A state of a system**, denoted $X$,
 - **A control** $\alpha$ over $X$,
 - **A Loss criterion** $J$ that you want to minimize.